Office of Commercialization

 The Intellectual Property Committee administers WSU copyright matters and determines University copyright policy.
-The Director of Intellectual Property Administration is ex officio secretary for the committee.
-Direct specific questions on copyright matters to the Office of Intellectual Property Administration (OIPA); telephone 335-5526.
+The Director of the Office of Commercialization (OC) is ex officio secretary for the committee.
+Direct specific questions on copyright matters to the OC; telephone 335-5526.

 Ownership and royalty rights to copyrightable materials originated by WSU personnel are set forth in the table below.

-The Office of Intellectual Property Administration (OIPA) and individual WSU administrative units approve WSU-owned materials for copyright registration.
+The OC and individual WSU administrative units approve WSU-owned materials for copyright registration.

 WSU's prior approval and review process ensures that materials which are copyrighted, published, and marketed by the University have achieved acceptable technical and content quality standards.

-- Before initiating distribution and/or registering the copyright, the author discloses the material subject to copyright promptly to his or her administrative unit or the OIPA.
+- Before initiating distribution and/or registering the copyright, the author discloses the material subject to copyright promptly to his or her administrative unit or the OC

 - Include a description of the work and the potential market plus any other information which may assist in evaluating the request.